Conio/conio.github.io/docs/Features/UserService.md

 # User Service

 The `UserService` contains all the APIs used to manage a Conio user.
+It provides methods to manage a Conio user.

 ## APIs
 ---